Salesforce boosts customer data platform strategy as rivals circle

 Building a ‘single source of truth’

-In terms of strategic initiatives, the Salesforce CDP is a crucial battle for Salesforce.
+In terms of strategic initiatives, the Salesforce CDP is part of a crucial battle for the company.
 Rather than housing their customer data in a traditional customer relationship management (CRM) application, which can be more challenging to access, organizations have started to employ CDPs as a way to make that data more accessible to a range of omnichannel applications that drive multiple digital business transformation initiatives.
-In effect, the CDP becomes the hub around which customer engagements — whether occurring in real time over email, phone, social media platforms, and mobile applications — are all tracked.
+In effect, the CDP becomes the hub around which customer engagements — whether occurring in real time over email, phone, social media platforms, or mobile applications — are all tracked.

-“It’s a powerful single source of truth,” said Lidiane Jones, executive vice president and general manager for Commerce Cloud at Salesforce.
+“It’s a powerful single source of truth,” Salesforce exec Lidiane Jones said.

-The source of truth in many cases is now at the core of digital business transformation strategies that require companies to finally unify customer data in a way that makes business insights actionable in near real time, rather than generating yet another business intelligence report long after it’s too late to have any meaningful impact on the outcome.
+In many cases, the source of truth is now at the core of digital business transformation strategies that require companies to finally unify customer data in a way that makes business insights actionable in near real time, rather than generating yet another business intelligence report after it’s too late to have any meaningful impact.

 Taking on disparate rivals

-The challenge for Salesforce is the fact that rivals large and small are all making similar CDP investments.
+Salesforce’s challenge is that rivals large and small are making similar CDP investments.
 While a CDP doesn’t replace the need for a CRM application for a sales team, it does play a more strategic role by enabling organizations to engage customers in a much more consistent fashion.
 Engagements that occur across social media networks and mobile applications can be more easily personalized, monitored, and analyzed.
-IT vendors, spanning from makers of marketing automation platforms to providers of enterprise resource planning (ERP) applications, are all vying to become providers of the CDP any organization standardizes on.
+IT vendors, from makers of marketing automation platforms to providers of enterprise resource planning (ERP) applications, are all vying to become providers of the CDP any organization standardizes on.

-Salesforce is clearly betting on the fact that much of the data that organizations are looking to shift into a CDP already resides in its CRM and marketing applications.
+Salesforce is clearly betting on the fact that much of the data organizations are looking to shift into a CDP already resides in its CRM and marketing applications.
 In its most recent quarter, the company reported revenue of $5.96 billion, a 23% increase over the same quarter a year ago.
 Salesforce also revealed it expects revenue for the second quarter to exceed $6.22 billion.
-Overall, the company is expecting revenue for the full 2022 fiscal year to range between $25.9 billion to $26.0 billion, representing a 22% growth rate.
+Overall, the company is expecting revenue for the full 2022 fiscal year to range between $25.9 billion and $26.0 billion, representing a 22% growth rate.

 Competing against rivals in the CRM space is one thing.
-Battling for market share against everyone from Adobe and Microsoft to Oracle and SAP for dominance of an emerging CDP market may be quite another undertaking, especially for a company that still reported a slight loss for its most recent quarter.
+Battling for market share against everyone from Adobe and Microsoft to Oracle and SAP for dominance of an emerging CDP market may be quite another, especially for a company that reported a slight loss for its most recent quarter.
 Regardless of the outcome, the contest for CDP dominance will most certainly be nothing less than brutal in the months ahead.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: